technologiestiftung/bezirksregionenprofile/tsb-website/README.md

 2. The static folder contains

 	2.1 the tile data
-	2.2 the data to do with the Beziken and Bezirksregionen
+	2.2 the data to do with the Bezirken and Bezirksregionen